sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

       - Fund the contract by `selfdestruct()` to make the `this.balance` be non-multiple of 0.5 ether
       - Lock all ethers by forcibly funding 10 ethers due to missing milestones

+### Preventative Techniques

+- Contract logic, when possible, should avoid being dependent on exact values of the balance of the contract, because it can be artificially manipulated
+- Make a self-defined variable incremented in payable functions, to safely track the deposited ether as [EtherGameOK.sol](examples/unexpected-ethers/EtherGameOK.sol)

 ### Further Examples

+- Underhanded Solidity Coding Contest (TODO: link)

 ## DELEGATECALL